-While even you didn’t know before, they are some cards that exist called Harry Potter Cards Against Muggles, that you can play with your friends.
+Even if you weren’t aware before, there are some cards called Harry Potter Cards Against Muggles that exist, which you can play with your friends.
 Well, now you know.

-Many people tend to misunderstand the differences between a muggle, and a muggle-born, a squib, and a ‘mudblood’.
-They are all different terms for different types of people in the world of magic (except for the muggle born and ‘mudblood’ which are two terms used for the same category of people, but we will get back to that later on.)
+Many people tend to misunderstand the differences between a Muggle, a Muggle-born, a Squib, and a “Mudblood.”
+These are all different terms for various types of people in the magical world (except for Muggle-born and “Mudblood,” which refer to the same category of people, but we will discuss that later on).

-While a muggle has no magic powers whatsoever, not even the slightest ones, a muggle born can be a fully competent witch or wizard if he/she gets the right training or schooling.
+While a Muggle has absolutely no magical powers, not even the slightest ones, a Muggle-born can become a fully competent witch or wizard with the right training and education.

-What both have in common, a muggle and a muggle born, is that they are both born to muggle parents, people who have no magic powers at all.
+What both share in common, a Muggle and a Muggle-born, is that they are both born to non-magical parents, individuals who possess no magical abilities whatsoever.

-While a muggle may come into this world, live and die, without ever being aware of an existing magical world, the wizarding community takes care to notify the muggle parents of a wizard child or their child’s magical powers.
-The wizarding community is obliged to take that muggle born wizard child into the magic school located in that particular country.
+While a Muggle may exist in this world, live their life, and pass away without ever being aware of the existence of the magical world, the wizarding community takes the responsibility to inform the Muggle parents about their child’s magical abilities.
+The wizarding community is obligated to admit the Muggle-born wizard child into the magic school located in that specific country.

-Children and grown-up wizards who are forced to suppress their magical powers through psychological or physical abuse, do not turn into muggles but instead into some kind of dark forces called “Obscurus” which we have explained below in this article.
+Children and adult wizards who are forced to suppress their magical powers through psychological or physical abuse do not transform into Muggles, but rather into a form of dark force known as an “Obscurus,” which we will explain further in this article.

 Differences Between a Muggle and a MudBlood

-Let’s just start by noting that the word ‘mudblood’ in the wizarding society is racist, and is used as a derogatory term by those who consider themselves to be superior in the wizarding world, in particular of pure-bloods (wizards from families without any muggles in their family tree).
+Let’s start by acknowledging that the term “Mudblood” in the wizarding society is racist and used as a derogatory term by individuals who consider themselves superior in the wizarding world, particularly pure-bloods (wizards from families with no Muggles in their family tree).

-A mudblood is a muggle born, which is a person who was born to parents that have no magical powers.
+A Mudblood is a Muggle-born, which refers to a person born to parents who have no magical powers.

-However, the good wizards and witches are always fighting against such racism in the world of magic, and by the end of the Harry Potter story, they win over the bad guys who want a magical world free of muggle borns.
+However, the virtuous wizards and witches consistently fight against such racism within the magical world.
+Ultimately, by the end of the Harry Potter story, they triumph over the antagonistic individuals who desire a magical world devoid of Muggle-borns.